brenden/node-webshot/README.md

     <tr>
       <th>phantomPath</th>
       <td>'phantomjs'</td>
       <td>The location of phantomjs.
-By default, webshot uses binary provided by phantomjs NPM module</td>
+Webshot tries to use the binary provided by the phantomjs NPM
+      module, and falls back to 'phantomjs' if the module isn't available.</td>
     </tr>
     <tr>
       <th>userAgent</th>